 Jeremy Carballo Pineda Pub Pol ’22 - IndyWeek & more

-The excerpt of the hard-hitting news story (above) is from the North Carolina news source IndyWeek; the story was written by Jeremy Carballo Pineda Pub Pol ’22 and his editor, Leigh Tauss.
+The excerpt of the hard-hitting news story (below) is from the North Carolina news source IndyWeek; the story was written by Jeremy Carballo Pineda Pub Pol ’22 and his editor, Leigh Tauss.

 Not only did Carballo Pineda serve as a summer reporting intern for the progressive news source, he also completed another internship as a communications/policy intern for Emerging Markets Investors Alliance (EMIA), a nonprofit that provides information to emerging market investors.